Adabusonma/Loan-Default-Risk/README.md

 This project focuses on building a robust machine learning pipeline to predict the risk of loan default.
 The goal is to enable better credit decisions, minimize financial losses, and improve customer risk profiling.

 # Problem Statement
 Financial institutions face significant challenges with loan defaults, leading to revenue losses and increased risk exposure.
-By leveraging machine learning, this project aims to predict whether a customer is likely to default, helping institutions make informed lending decisions.
+By leveraging machine learning, this project aims to develop a robust machine learning pipeline to predict loan default risk, enabling better credit decisions and minimizing financial losses.

+# Our Aim:
+Utilize customer behavioral and financial data to build a predictive model, enhancing accuracy and efficiency in risk assessment.
+Business Goal:
+- Reduce loan defaults by flagging high-risk applicants.

+Key Success Metrics:
+Precision-Recall AUC for imbalanced dataset performance.
+Recall at threshold to capture most defaulters.
+False Positive Rate minimization for better customer experience.

 # Dataset
 The dataset includes customer demographic and financial information, along with historical loan performance.